-Airport Pet Terminals Exist For Your Furry BFF
+Airport Pet Terminals Exist, So Now Your Furry BFF Can Travel Worry-Free

 John F. Kennedy Airport in New York is getting a brand-new terminal for animals.